Salary sacrifice super

 school fees and super contributions.

-contribute to super, a mix of concessional and non-concessional may
+can afford to contribute, a mix of concessional and non-concessional super contributions may

 Work out whether to make extra contributions before or after